MarkWarriors/MGCollectionView/README.md

     collectionView.cellClass // String - name of your cell class.
 REQUIRED if not setted cellNib

 #### Init the CollectionView:
-    collectionView.initWithCellFixed(width: CGFloat, height: CGFloat) // Setup the CollectionView with fixed width and height for cells collectionView.initWithCellFixedNumberOf(cellForRow, cellProportions: (CGFloat, CGFloat), andSpacing: (CGFloat, CGFloat, CGFloat, CGFloat)) // Setup the CollectionView with fixed numbver of rows
+    collectionView.initWithCellFixed(width: CGFloat, height: CGFloat, andSpacing spacing: CellSpacing) // Setup the CollectionView with fixed width and height for cells and the spacing between them collectionView.initWithCellFixedNumberOf(cellForRow, cellProportions: (CGFloat, CGFloat), andSpacing: (CGFloat, CGFloat, CGFloat, CGFloat)) // Setup the CollectionView with fixed numbver of rows

 #### Screenshots: